mm6/InternetOfThingsCourse/projects/project3/Project3.md

 The objective is to gain hands-on experience with a small implementation that includes several important pieces organized in a particular manner - the manner of real world IoT systems.
 It should be noted that you are not building a secure system - using physical hardening, encryption, and authentication logic.

 ### Part 1.
-Programming the Argon to behave as a BLE peripheral device and installing LightBlue to behave as a BLE central device
+Programming the Photon 2 to behave as a BLE peripheral device and installing LightBlue to behave as a BLE central device

 A BLE peripheral device offering a service periodically announces its availability to the local environment (a distance of about 10 meters).
 A central device scans for these advertisements and may chooses to connect to the peripheral.
 After a connection is established, the peripheral stops advertising its capabilities and begins to behave as a service to the central device - acting as a client.

-In Part 1, you will deploy code to the Argon so that it behaves as a peripheral.
+In Part 1, you will deploy code to the Photon 2 so that it behaves as a peripheral.
 You will use a phone application as a central device.
-You will connect to the Argon and receive notifications that will be displayed on the phone.
+You will connect to the Photon 2 and receive notifications that will be displayed on the phone.

-The Argon will provide two services but advertise only one.
+The Photon 2 will provide two services but advertise only one.
 The services will each make available values (called BLE characteristics).
 Both services and characteristics are associated with unique UUID's.

-0. Notice that the Argon's antennae can be plugged into a Wi-Fi connection or a BLE connection.
-Both are available on the Argon.
-In my work, I found that I was able leave the antennae connected to Wi-Fi only.
-But others find that it works best if you switch the antennae to BLE.
-You would switch it back to Wi-Fi before flashing firmware.

-1. Study the following BLE peripheral code and flash it to your Argon.
+1. Study the following BLE peripheral code and flash it to your Photon 2.

 This code is adapted from the [Argon/BLE tutorial](https://docs.particle.io/tutorials/device-os/bluetooth-le/).